elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_testing_and_deployment.md

 ## Heroku

-For those that haven't used [Heroku](https://www.heroku.com) before, it essentially gives us a free and easy way to deploy our application and see it running live in the real world.
+For those that haven't used [Heroku](https://www.heroku.com) before, it essentially gives us an easy and free way to deploy our application and see it running live in the real world.

 It's not always an ideal deployment environment for Elixir applications, but